insure logo

 How much do insurance rates go up after a ticket?

-Different traffic ticket violations can affect your insurance rates differently.
-For example, texting could raise your rates more than 25%.
+Traffic ticket violations can affect your insurance rates differently.
+For example, texting while driving could raise your rates by more than 25%.
 Increases in insurance costs are especially high for DUIs and DWIs.
-Your first DUI could result in a 90% increase and a second DUI an 185% increase – which could add up to thousands of dollars in extra insurance costs a year.
+Your first DUI could result in a 90% increase, and a second DUI may cause your insurance rates to increase by 185%, which could add up to thousands of dollars in extra insurance costs a year.

 Violation typesClean baseAvg. annual rate after ticket$ difference% difference